- Read your work out loud

 Sometimes it happens.
 Editor’s prerogative.
 And it’ll feel personal, because it is personal: our writing and our words matter.
-But, just because I don’t love it doesn’t mean another editor won’t leap on it.
+But, just because we don’t love it doesn’t mean another editor won’t leap on it.
 Fudoki Magazine is just not the right home.

-You can find out more about how I, as a writer and editor, feel about rejections in the last question of my interview at Six Questions For…
+You can find out more about how Emma, as a writer and editor, feel about rejections in the last question of my interview at Six Questions For…